Canonical Byte-String Encoding for Finite-Ring Cryptosystems: Conclusion

 \section{Conclusion}

 The \BaseMLen{} codec isolates the byte-to-residue representation layer needed by finite-ring protocols.
 Its wire format consists of a fixed-width length prefix, a fixed-width state prefix, and a uniform \BaseM{} payload stream.
-For every supported modulus and every admissible byte string of length less than \(2^{64}\), decoding recovers the original bytes and is tolerant of any valid trailing suffix.
+For every fixed word width \(w\), every supported modulus, and every admissible byte string of length less than \(2^{w}\), decoding recovers the original bytes and is tolerant of any valid trailing suffix.

 The released Rust library~\cite{riabov2026encodingcrate} and the benchmark suite in the project repository indicate that the construction is practical, while the Lean 4 formalization in the repository~\cite{riabov2026encodingrepo} establishes fixed-width prefix inversion, payload-state bounds, and end-to-end stream correctness.
 Because the codec outputs canonical residue streams in \(\Zm\), it composes directly with the \(\Zm \leftrightarrow \Gm\) transport layer used in prior ring-mapping cryptosystems~\cite{kryvyi2022symmetric,kryvyi2025symmetric}.
 More broadly, it contributes a concrete message-representation layer to current work on symmetric cryptography over integer rings, as reflected in the SYMPZON agenda~\cite{sympzon}.